GeminiWind/notes/Devops/container orchestration/kubernetes(k8s)/components/Service.md

 ### Service Endpoint

-You can access the endpoint throgh the following endpoint (which has been resolved)
+You can access the endpoint throgh the following FQDN endpoint (which has been resolved)
 ```
 <servie-name>.<namespace>.svc.cluster.local
 ```